 Ethical credit cards

 These are rated based on how ethical the provider is, including whether they are carbon-neutral, have a net-zero plan, support local communities and provide carbon footprint tracking.
 We categorise cards from ethical providers by card type including purchase, balance transfer and rewards cards.

 In December 2022, we ran a customer satisfaction survey on credit cards.
 2,749 people responded and gave us their opinion on their current credit card provider.

 The survey asked respondents how satisfied they are with their credit card provider (using a 1–5 rating) and whether they’d recommend the brand to a friend.
 We converted the responses into customer satisfaction star ratings and used these results to decide our award winner.
 If there was a draw, we used the recommendation score (the percentage of customers who said they’d recommend the brand to a friend) as a tie-breaker.

 Their answers would then turned into an overall star rating that takes into account:

-- The proportion of people who rated a provider five out of five.
-Wow, five out of five?
+- The proportion of people who rated a provider 5/5.
 This counts for 25% of our customer satisfaction star rating.

-- The average score each personal loan provider got.
-This tells us if a lender offers a solid service even though it doesn’t have loads of maximum ratings… or if it’s just not that great.
+- The average score each brand got.
+This tells us if a brand offers a solid service even though it doesn’t have loads of maximum ratings… or if it’s just not that great.
 This parameter forms the last 25% of our customer satisfaction star rating.

-Like with Finder’s expert ratings, the final rating was then rounded to the nearest half star, to give the following one to five customer satisfaction range:
+Like with Finder’s expert ratings, the final rating was then rounded to the nearest half star, to give the following 1-5 customer satisfaction range:

 More guides on Finder